Kelvur/my-config/guides/proxy.md

 ## Reason

-If your company has a proxy you have to configurate it so you can access internet
+If your company has a proxy you have to configurate one so you can access internet

 ## How To